-The Open Notebook is a non-profit organization that provides unique tools and resources to help science journalists at all experience levels hone their craft.
+The Open Notebook is a 501(c)(3) non-profit organization that provides tools and resources to help science journalists at all experience levels hone their craft.

 Science journalism is changing, but the ability to recognize and sharpen important ideas, ask incisive questions about complex subjects, and tell accurate, compelling stories — often on shorter deadlines and with fewer reporting and editorial resources than ever before — will always be essential.
 The best science journalists do not merely translate the latest scientific discoveries into lay language, but provide nuanced context and critical analysis.
 Well-trained journalists can explain how a new finding fits into previous research, why the research matters, and where important tensions and debates lie.
 And they shed light on the human characters behind the findings, understanding that scientists are fallible and scientific advancement is cumulative.

 Such expert synthesis and critical analysis takes thoughtfulness and skill.
 The Open Notebook is the only online resource dedicated to science journalism as craft.

 - In our popular Story-Behind-the-Story interviews, The Open Notebook asks science journalists to deconstruct their working process, from inception to completion.
 These features, edited for length and clarity, also typically include supplementary materials such as pitch letters, notes, draft excerpts, edits, and other behind-the-scenes resources that illustrate how one story evolved over time.

 - Our Elements of Craft reported features focus on specific elements of the craft of science journalism — for example, finding an effective narrative structure; taking good notes; finding and sharpening story ideas; or pitching stories well.

 - The Open Notebook’s Ask TON advice column invites our audience to privately submit craft-related questions, which we then pose to experienced writers and editors, allowing journalists of all experience levels to tap into the expertise of their peers.